lsst-sqre/sqr-037/index.rst

 Most (although not all) SQuaRE deployments are done via Kubernetes, which reduces the risk of local compromise of a service since the attacker will be confined to the container and the security of the container host is handled by the hosting facility (such as :abbr:`GCP (Google Cloud Platform)`).
 However, an attacker would still be able to intercept traffic, attack internal services and backend storage, and steal security credentials and sensitive data traveling through the compromised host.

-Therefore, all software that is part of a plausible attack path should be regular patched for security vulnerabilities.
+Therefore, all software that is part of a plausible attack path should be regularly patched for security vulnerabilities.
 The SQuaRE services in this analysis don't have large quantities of locally-developed code or complex, multi-layered dependencies that are difficult to upgrade.
 Therefore, since attack path analysis is difficult, costly, and error-prone, and since it is difficult to determine if a given upgrade has security implications, best practice is to routinely upgrade all software to the latest stable release.
 This is most important for compiled binaries in non-memory-safe languages that are part of the external attack surface (such as nginx or Python Docker images).